geshan/currency-api/README.md

 ### Code coverage

 To get the code coverage with Istanbul/nyc execute : `npm run test-cov`.
 You should see the code coverage on the cli.

+You can also check the code coverage on [code climate](https://codeclimate.com/github/geshan/currency-api/src/exchangeRates.js/source).